International Journal of ePortfolio

 - Focus: Is the manuscript's focus in congruence with the stated mission and foci of the journal?

-- Problem: For research articles, does the
+- Problem: (a) Does the

 manuscript clearly state and explain the problem or issue that is addressed by

-article?
-For both, is the problem relevant, ground-breaking, and/or of import
+the completed research or assessment? (b) Is the problem relevant, ground-breaking, and/or of import

-to the field?
-The statement of the problem should be directly linked and in
+to the field? (c) Is the statement of the problem directly linked to and in alignment with the subsequent review of the literature?

-- Literature: For research articles, does the
+- Literature: (a) Does the

-- Methodology: For research articles, is the
+- Methodology: Is the

 articulated, and appropriate given the expressed problem, literature support,